It was a trip to Disneyland that changed the course of Mike Wiesmeier’s life...

-Mike, we’re thrilled to have you on board as a mentor!
-Tell us, how did you get into 2D Animation?
+Mike, tell us: how did you get into 2D Animation?

 My first passion was drawing comic strip characters like Garfield and Snoopy as a kid.
 I practiced drawing every day, up to four hours a day!
 Just copying and absorbing that certain style of drawing.

 But what really got me started in animation, was going to Disneyland with my family for 3 whole days when I was eight years old.
 I was mesmerised!
 More so than most kids my age.
 I was fascinated by how they did everything.
 When I got home I began researching, and found a book on the art of Walt Disney.
 This was before animation had become a big thing.
 The book showed behind the scenes of how the drawings were made.
 I absorbed that book and practiced drawing from it for hours!
 I was fascinated with the process.

 I became a walking encyclopedia on Disney.
 I knew everything about the history.
 I was very taken with The Jungle Book, but this was back when you couldn’t just watch any movie at any time.
 Fortunately our neighbour worked in the film industry was one of the first people in LA with a Betamax player.
 I could go over and watch movies before anyone else could.

 By the time I’d turned 15, I had enrolled at a small animation school run by 3 Disney artists.
 It was called Brandes Art Institute in California, and it was only the second ever animation school in LA in 1981.
 I went there in the evenings and on weekends and I was on my way!